 It should be said that learning about other platforms will also help you understand the P2P lending industry.
 Everything from secured debt, buyback, LTV, and many other jargons used in P2P lending.

 In the search for a platform to invest with, you need to consider your risk willingness.
 Each platform is exposed to its own set of risks.
-For example, a platform like Envestio has only 1-4 loans per month.
+For example, a platform like Crowdestor has only 1-4 loans per month.
 There is no buyback guarantee (in case of defaulting borrowers) and are often not fully secured by collateral or other debt.
-However, Envestio offer returns of up to 22%.
-Platforms like Envestio crowdfund the loans on behalf of Envestio, hence no external loan originators.
+However, Crowdestor offer returns of up to 34%.
+Platforms like Crowdestor crowdfund the loans on behalf of Crowdestor, hence no external loan originators.